EDCD/EDDN/schemas/README-EDDN-schemas.md

 * `text/plain`

 For historical reasons URL form-encoded data *is* supported, **but this is deprecated and no new software should attempt this method**.
+We purposefully do not further document the exact format for this.

 You *MAY* use gzip compression on the body of the message, but it is not required.